DenTelezhkin/DTCollectionViewManager/README.md

 ## Features

 * Powerful and clean mapping system between data models and UICollectionView cells, supplementary views
+* Support for creating interface from XIBs and storyboards
 * Automatic datasource and interface synchronization
 * Dramatic decrease of code amount needed for UICollectionView implementation
 * Good unit test coverage